Vegan Eggnog Cinnamon Rolls

-- Once the dough has risen, place it back onto the lightly floured hard surface.
-Use a rolling pin to roll it out into a large rectangle.
+Once the dough has risen, place it back onto the lightly floured hard surface.
+Use a rolling pin to roll it out into a large rectangle, about 16″ long.
 Combine the sugar, cinnamon and nutmeg in a small bowl and stir together.
-Brush the top of the dough the melted margarine then sprinkle the cinnamon sugar on top.
+Brush the top of the dough with the melted butter then sprinkle the cinnamon sugar on top.

-- Roll up the dough from the longer side then lightly pinch it to seal the seam.
+Roll up the dough from the longer side then lightly pinch it to seal the seam.
 With the seam down, cut the dough into 12 separate rolls using a serrated knife.
-Place the rolls into a greased 9 x 9” baking dish with the cut side facing down and cover.
+Place the rolls into a lightly greased 9 x 13” baking dish with the cut side facing down and cover.
 Set aside in a warm place to rise for an additional 30 minutes.

 This is a sponsored conversation written by me on behalf of Silk.
 As always, all opinions and text are entirely my own.
 Thank you for supporting the brands that help make this site possible!